-I've spent the last two summers in whistler, British Columbia, living with my mate and riding whenever we could, it's the best way I could possibly spend my holidays.
+Living with my mate in Whistler, British Columbia and riding whenever we could was the best way I could possibly spend my holidays.
 The place is just too sick!

 I’ve known about Whistler since I first started mountain biking around ten years ago, even back then it was the number one bike park in the world.
 Over the years it’s managed to earn itself quite a reputation, known in the summer for its flat out and dusty trails and in the winter for its massive snowy powder days.